 The La Tuque station is also home to the town’s tourism office, a perfect spot to find inspiration for our trip.
 I learn that the municipality owes its name to a mountain that was shaped rather like, you guessed it, a tuque.
 “Part of it was destroyed when the dam was built,” explains Marie-Josée Tousignant, who coordinates the tourist information and promotional activities.

 Not far from downtown, families can hit the slopes at Ski La Tuque, which boasts 13 hills, nine of which are lit for night skiing.
 There is a ski school and a snowpark, and you can also go snow tubing, not to mention the 40 km of cross-country ski trails.
-Unfortunately, today’s unusual wet conditions are not ideal for any of these activities.
-We’re just going to have to plan for another visit!

 The Parc du Lac Saint-Louis, in the centre of town, seems to appear out of nowhere.
 In it, there’s a tiny body of water, lac Saint-Louis.
 “Soon there’ll be an Aboriginal interpretation centre and a boutique,” Marie-Josée tells us.
 It was around this small lake that the town sprung up long ago.